 Skip to main content

-← All Models
+← All models

 Claude Haiku 4.5

-Anthropic · claude family · Official Docs
+Anthropic · claude family · Official docs

 Claude Haiku 4.5 is the cost-efficiency champion of the Claude family — at $1/$5 per MTok, it delivers surprisingly frontier-adjacent quality for high-volume workloads.
 The model's biggest gotcha is verbosity: it generates roughly 2x the tokens of comparable models on equivalent tasks, which can erode cost savings if left unchecked.
 Refrase's adaptation layer addresses this by injecting conciseness directives and output-format constraints that keep responses focused.
 The XML structuring gains that benefit Opus and Sonnet apply equally to Haiku, with our eval showing a ~10% improvement from prompt adaptation.
 Haiku 4.5 is the first in its class to support extended thinking and computer use, making it viable for agentic workflows that were previously Sonnet-only territory.
 For judge/evaluator roles in multi-model pipelines, Haiku 4.5 offers excellent cost-performance with zero timeouts in our 46-model eval study (replacing DeepSeek V3.2 which had ~17% timeout rate).
 The 200K context limit is its main constraint — for document-heavy extraction exceeding that window, Sonnet 4.6 at 3x the price is the next step up.